dimkar121/Active-Learning/README.md

 * **Resaturants matching:** Restaurants
 * **Large-Scale Synthetic:** DBLP, VOTERS

-All experiments were run using the `MiniLM-L6-v2` model for embeddings generation.
+All experiments were run using the `MiniLM-L6-v2` and `BGE-base-en-v1.5` embedding models.

 ## ⚙️ Setup and Installation